BatGap Logo

 Rick: Right.
 So, maybe let’s qualify the statement.
 It’s more sophisticated in being able to do certain things, which so far no man-made instrument has been able to do.

 Tom: Yeah, exactly.
 It’s got different functionality.
-You know, like an analog watch can do things that a digital watch can’t do, and vice versa, you know.
-And maybe that wasn’t the best example, even though it’s true.
-But they’re different, like a telephone is different to a television.
+You know, like an analog watch can do things that a digital watch can’t do, and vice versa.
+Maybe that wasn’t the best example, even though it’s true.
+But they’re different, like a telephone is different from a television.

 Rick: Right.
 So, let’s ask ourselves…